AdenPotato/AdenPortfolio/docs/Docs.md

 # superuser

-create the super user with this command, asks for stuff that is needed for user
+create the s    uper user with this command, asks for stuff that is needed for user

 ```bash
 python3 manage.py createsuperuser